harrybrwn/errors/README.md

 Error handling for agile development.

-lol, just kidding, import the `handle` decorator and it will redirect your erros to stackoverflow.
+lol, just kidding, import the `handle` decorator and it will redirect your errors to stackoverflow.